neronavince0-stack/CLOUD-COMPUTING/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 One challenge was understanding some of the Linux commands and the information displayed by the terminal.
 Another challenge was organizing the files and screenshots correctly in GitHub.
 I was able to overcome these challenges by reviewing the commands and following the required repository structure.

-## Conclusion

-This laboratory helped me understand how compute, storage, networking, and operating systems work together in a cloud environment.
-It also improved my skills in Linux, cloud infrastructure, Markdown documentation, and GitHub.